Eselbeus/portfolio/README.md

-## Seann Branchfield Developer devportfolio
+## Seann Branchfield Developer Portfolio

 This is my developer portfolio site.
 Built with React.js and p5.js.